StefanoStone/Atlas/README.md

 ### NOTE

-This project might not work stand-alone as the Ephestos library is not pulled into the project but properly works using the PythonBridge available in [Polyglot](https://github.com/StefanoStone/Polyglot).
 An instance of a running docker must be available on the machine running the images.
 The project only works on Linux/MacOS at the moment.